-You can do this only if you choose a domain name that’s not too specific.
+You can take this approach only if you choose a domain name that’s not too specific.

 Do a Google search for blogs in your niche.
 The first page of results will be the authority bloggers in your niche.
-See how the top bloggers in your niche monetize their blogs.
+Next, see how the top bloggers in your niche monetize their blogs.